opensafely/documentation/docs/getting-started.md

 ### Visual Studio Code as a code editor

-In order to write code in the OpenSAFELY framework, a code editor will make your life much easier.
+When writing code in the OpenSAFELY framework, a code editor will help.
 The steps here use Visual Studio Code.
 GitHub users already use Visual Studio Code by default in a GitHub codespace.

 Visual Studio Code is also available free of charge for Windows, macOS